sanju-presidio/factif-ai-forked/README.md

 ## 🤝 Contributing

+To contribute to the project, start by exploring [open issues](https://github.com/presidio-oss/factif-ai/issues) or checking our [feature request board](https://github.com/presidio-oss/factif-ai/discussions/categories/feature-requests?discussions_q=is%3Aopen+category%3A%22Feature+Requests%22+sort%3Atop).

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please read our [Contributing Guidelines](./CONTRIBUTING.md) for more details.

 ## 📄 License